RoverCore/Documentation/content/en/docs/Concepts/MVC.md

 | PartialViewResult |
 | HttpUnauthorizedResult |

-Default actions are defined in each controller.
 Action methods can also include parameters of any type if necessary.
-Here is an example of defining an Action Method:
+Here is an example of defining an action method:

 ```csharp
 public ActionResult Index()